 Labor Relations Background

-The City of Novato has six recognized labor unions that represent approximately 165 employees.
+The City of Novato has six (6) recognized labor unions that represent approximately 165 employees.
+There are 31 employees that are non-representated and constitute two (2) additional groups and there are two (2) employees on employment contracts.
 The City negotiates compensation and other aspects of employment for the members of these employee groups through the collective bargaining process.
 This process is governed by State law known as the Meyers-Milias-Brown Act or “MMBA” (California Government Code Section 3500, et seq.)
 Among other elements of the collective bargaining process, the MMBA sets forth requirements for:

 - the duty to bargain in good faith on matters within the scope of representation;